 My husband’s is quality time and physical touch.
 When I really attune to my husband and what’s happening for him, give him my undivided attention, touch him often and with intention, and spend the time each day to get current emotionally with him, we get along great.
 At first it felt mildly exhausting since these are not my love language, but the rewards are definitely worth the effort.

 There’s something curious that occurs when you learn your partner’s love language.
 You develop your witness self.
 You become more objective.
 You finally say to yourself, “Oh, maybe I’m being the jerk here.
 What would it feel like if I clean up my side of the street?”

 Of course, love language doesn’t apply only to intimate relationships.
-A friend of ours was at the hospital unexpectedly this week with his wife’s emergency surgery, and David went to his side while she was under the knife to deliver a burrito.
+One time, a friend of ours was at the hospital unexpectedly with his wife’s emergency surgery, and David went to his side while she was under the knife to deliver a burrito.
 Did I mention that burritos are the sixth love language?

 Joking aside, intimacy is born of the desire to test each other in relationship.
 You can run from the test or feel victimy about it, or you can stand your ground and summon your best self.
 Love language helps you stand your ground in a loving way.
 Yes, conflict is evolutionary.
 Your closest intimate relationship is designed to reveal to you unhealed pain.
 So stop licking your wounds, and let’s put this into practice.

 Step 3: Practice Regularly Speaking Your Partner’s Love Language

 This is the tricky part.
 Falling in love is temporary, hopefully replaced by something more mature and enduring after about two years.
 Part of the arc is to reconcile differences, such as learning, speaking, and becoming highly skilled at speaking your loved one’s love language.